-Following approval by shareholders at the AGM, the resignation of the Company's Australian Auditor, Crowe Horwath, and the appointment of new auditors, Pilot Partners, was finalised with the Australian Securities and Investment Commission.
+Pilot Partners was appointed the Company's Australian auditor following the resignation of Crowe Horwath, and approval by shareholders at the Company's Annual General Meeting, held on August 29, 2013.
 Davidson and Company continues to act as the Company's Canadian auditor.